Emmanouel1337/software-assessment-3/README.md

 python app.py

+As requested I have already created the accounts, their logins are:

+User1:
+Username - macro
+Password - macro

+User2:
+Username - comet
+Password - comet
 # Using the PWA

 Firstly you need to ctrl + click on the link shown in terminal, usually a variation of http://127...